MatteoOrlandini/Plasma-frequency-and-permittivity/README.md

 In general, a material cannot polarize instantaneously in response to an applied field.
 The polarization is a convolution of the electric field at previous times with time-dependent susceptibility.
 As opposed to the response of a vacuum, the response of normal materials to external fields generally depends on the frequency of the field.

-This repository contains a [MATLAB code](https://github.com/MatteoOrlandini/plasma_frequency_and_permittivity/blob/master/plasma_frequency_and_permittivity.m) used to calculate plasma frequency, plot the relation ω(β) and plot how permittivity changes as a function of frequency.
+This repository contains a [MATLAB code](https://github.com/MatteoOrlandini/Plasma-frequency-and-permittivity/blob/master/Plasma-frequency-and-permittivity.m) used to calculate plasma frequency, plot the relation ω(β) and plot how permittivity changes as a function of frequency.

 # MATLAB Application

-The code "plasma_frequency_and_permittivity.m" displays three plots as shown below.
+The code "Plasma-frequency-and-permittivity.m" displays three plots as shown below.
 These charts are
 * Dispersion relation for a plasma propagating in air and dispersion relation for a surface plasmon propagating in a metal (copper)
 * Electronic contribution to permittivity
 * Dipolar contribution to permittivity